• Skip to primary navigation

 Even though they have a few things in common, they also have unique characteristics.

 Leeks have a milder flavour.
-So, they are often used as an onion substitute.
+So, they are often used as an onion substitute - leek substitute options for recipes that work in similar roles.

 Whereas, bok choy has a distinct taste.
 It is commonly used in Asian cuisine.